c2FmZQ/c2FmZQ/README.md

 * Files can only be opened for writing when they are created, and all writes must append.
 The file content is encrypted as it is written.
 * Once a new file is closed, it is read-only (regardless of file permissions).
-  The only way to modify a file after that is to delete or replace it.
+  The only way to modify a file after that is to delete it or replace it.
 Renames are OK.
 * While the fuse filesystem is mounted, data isn't automatically uploaded to the cloud/remote server, but remote content will be streamed for reading if a local